This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 Carefully blend the chiles and brine into a velvety red puree.

-You might not need to add ALL the brine – start with a small amount and add to your desired consistency – more for a liquidy, Tobasco-like sauce, less for a thicker paste-like hot sauce.
+You might not need to add ALL the brine – start with a small amount and add to your desired consistency.
+Use more for a liquidy, Tobasco-like sauce, and less for a thicker paste-like hot sauce.

-We usually add a few drizzles of apple cider vinegar, just to increase the acidity, which helps your homemade hot sauce keep longer.
+We usually add a few drizzles of apple cider vinegar to increase the acidity, which helps the fermented hot sauce keep longer.

 Store your homemade lacto-fermented hot sauce in a cool or refrigerated place, and enjoy a bit of summer heat all year long!